Esda-dev2000/Esda-dev2000/README.md

 Data Analyst
 ------------

 🚀 Data Enthusiast | Science to Data Analyst Career Switcher Passionate about transforming raw data into actionable insights!
-I successfully pivoted from a scientific background to a data-driven career, seeking new challenges and thriving in the world of data analysis and visualization. 🔍 Experience with Diverse Data Sets: HR Data Covid-19 Data Financial and Sales Data Historical economic data 💻 Tech Stack: Languages: Python, SQL Tools: Excel, Power BI, Tableau Collaboration: Jira, Confluence 📊 Highlights: - Deriving insights that drive informed decision-making. - Crafting impactful visualisations for effective data communication. - Proficient in Python and SQL for data manipulation and analysis. - Expertise in Excel, Power BI, and Tableau for comprehensive reporting. - Collaborative workflow using Jira and Confluence. - Let's connect and explore the fascinating world of data together! 📈✨
+I successfully pivoted from a scientific background to a data-driven career, seeking new challenges and thriving in data analysis and visualisation.

+🔍 Experience with Diverse Data Sets:
+- HR Data
+- Covid-19 Data
+- Financial and Sales Data
+- Historical economic data

+💻 Tech Stack:
+Languages: Python, SQL
+Tools: AWS, Excel, Power BI, Tableau
+Collaboration: Jira, Confluence

+📊 Highlights:
+- Deriving insights that drive informed decision-making.
+- Crafting impactful visualisations for effective data communication.
+- Proficient in Python and SQL for data manipulation and analysis.
+- Expertise in Excel, Power BI, and Tableau for comprehensive reporting.
+- Collaborative workflow using Jira and Confluence.

 * 🌍  I'm based in London UK
 * ✉️  You can contact me at [Esther-seye@hotmail.com](mailto:Esther-seye@hotmail.com)
-* 🧠  I'm learning SQL and python based projects
+* 🧠  I'm learning SQL and Python-based projects

 ### Skills